Learning Assessment

 What to Expect

-The process for a Learning Assessment of Specific Learning Disorders (SLDs) includes 4 sessions in total with one of our experienced Perth psychologists.
+The process for a Learning Assessment of Specific Learning Disorders (SLDs) includes 4 sessions in total with one of our experienced Perth psychologists, but this may change depending on what assessments we deem necessary for your child.

 Session 1 (1 hour)